-An Athlete should not assume that their application for the grant or recognition of a TUE (or for renewal of a TUE) will be granted.
-Any Use or Possession or Administration of a Prohibited Substance or Prohibited Method before an application has been granted is entirely at the Athlete's own risk.]
+A Rower should not assume that their application for the grant or recognition of a TUE (or for renewal of a TUE) will be granted.
+Any Use or Possession or Administration of a Prohibited Substance or Prohibited Method before an application has been granted is entirely at the Rower's own risk.]

-4.4.4.6 If IWAS (or the National Anti-Doping Organization, where it has agreed to consider the application on behalf of IWAS) denies the Athlete's application, it must notify the Athlete promptly, with reasons.
-If IWAS grants the Athlete's application, it must notify not only the Athlete but also their National Anti-Doping Organization.
-If the National Anti-Doping Organization.
-If the National Anti-Doping Organization considers that the TUE granted by IWAS does not meet the criteria set out in the International Standard for Therapeutic Use Exemptions, it has twenty-one (21) days from such notification to refer the matter to WADA for review in accordance with Article 4.4.7.
+- 4.4.4.5 The TUEC decision shall be the final decision of FISA and may be appealed in accordance with Article 4.4.7.
+FISA TUEC decision shall be notified in writing to the Rower, and to WADA and other Anti-Doping Organisations in accordance with the International Standard for Therapeutic Use Exemptions.
+It shall also promptly be reported into ADAMS. - 4.4.4.6 If FISA (or the National Anti-Doping Organisation, where it has agreed to consider the application on behalf of FISA) denies the Rower's application, it must notify the Rower promptly, with reasons.
+If FISA grants the Rower's application, it must notify not only the Rower but also their National Anti-Doping Organisation.
+If the National Anti-Doping Organisation considers that the TUE granted by FISA does not meet the criteria set out in the International Standard for Therapeutic Use Exemptions, it has twenty-one (21) days from such notification to refer the matter to WADA for review in accordance with Article 4.4.7.

-If the National Anti-Doping Organization refers the matter to WADA for review, the TUE granted by IWAS remains valid for international-level Competition and Out-of-Competition Testing (but is not valid for national-level Competition) pending WADA's decision.
-If the National Anti-Doping Organization does not refer the matter to WADA for review, the TUE granted by IWAS becomes valid for national-level Competition as well when the twenty-one (21) day review deadline expires.
+If the National Anti-Doping Organisation refers the matter to WADA for review, the TUE granted by FISA remains valid for international-level Competition and Out-of-Competition Testing (but is not valid for national-level Competition) pending WADA's decision.
+If the National Anti-Doping Organisation does not refer the matter to WADA for review, the TUE granted by FISA becomes valid for national-level Competition as well when the twenty-one (21) day review deadline expires.